Code-Institute-Submissions/the_sixth_row/README.md

 **More pages -** Currently feels like there are items that could be separated (e.g. Gigs/Members)

+**Working Social Media Links -** Currently Social Media links do not link to any pages.

+**Working Contact Form -** This will eventually be recieved correctly and able to respond to.

+**Page hosted correctly** The page will eventually be hosted as a stand alone page, for example [www.TheSixthRow.com].

 ## Technologies Used
 The languages, frameworks, libraries and other tools utilised for building this website are: